LiteLDev/LegacyScriptEngine/docs/apis/DataAPI/PlayerData.md

 Tip: The player name stored in the XUID database is named corresponding to the player object. `realName` field.

-!!! tip
+!!! warning
     APIs below are added in LSE 0.8.13, using these API will make plugin not compitable with older version.
 #### Query player information by XUID

 `data.fromXuid(xuid)`